Circle of Roots [v1.2]

-While many druids have a kinshape with the deep woods of nature, a Circle of the Woad Druid has a connection that can go much deeper, where some may wonder where the wyrd of the woad ends and the will of the druid starts.
+While many druids have a kinshape with the deep woods of nature, a Circle of the Roots druid has a connection that can go much deeper, where some may wonder where the will of the primordial woods ends and the will of the druid starts.
 Legends say that the first of these druids were woads who took human form, rather than humans that took woad form, but such things are lost to legend.

 Frequently, regardless of the nature of their connection, these druids will feel most comfortable deep in nature, and place great value in its unspoiled form, sharing a world view more in common with dyrads and treants than other mortals... perhaps they were even raised by such creatures, leading them to this path.